DARPA-ASKEM/terarium-docs/docs/datasets/transform-dataset.md

     Wait until the status of the AI assistant is :green_circle:{ aria-hidden="true" title="" style="margin: 0;" } Ready (not :red_circle:{ aria-hidden="true" title="" style="margin: 0;" } Offline or :orange_circle:{ aria-hidden="true" title="" style="margin: 0;" } Busy) before attempting to make any transformations.

-??? list "Access the Transform dataset code notebook"
+??? list "Open the Transform dataset code notebook"

     - Make sure you've connected one or more datasets to the Transform dataset operator and then click **Edit**.